 Oil and Natural Gas Air Pollution Standards

-March 28, 2013 - EPA proposed updates to its 2012 VOC performance standards for storage tanks used in crude oil and natural gas production to facilitate compliance with the standards and clarify requirements.
+August 5, 2013 - EPA issued final updates to 2012 VOC performance standards for storage tanks used in crude oil and natural gas production and transmission.

 EPA has issued cost effective regulations to reduce harmful air pollution from the oil and natural gas industry, while allowing continued, responsible growth in U.S. oil and natural gas production.
 The final rules rely on proven technologies and best practices that are in use today to reduce emissions of smog-forming volatile organic compounds (VOCs).